diego773/fe-fetch-rewards/README.md

 ## GET API request to https://frontend-take-home.fetchrewards.com/form will return a JSON body with the following format:

+Status Code:200 for a method get request will return a JSON body with the following format:

 - {
   "occupations": [
   "occupation1",